2mol/juricho.me/content/breakcore.md

 ## drum covers

-Breakcore drum patterns should be pretty impossible to do with acoustic instruments, but that doesn't keep drummers from trying.
+Breakcore drum patterns should be pretty impossible to do with acoustic instruments, but that doesn't keep some brave drummers from trying.
 Here are some of the more impressive attempts:

 - [Jay Oglesby: Venetian Snares - Ongyilkos Vasarnap](https://youtu.be/FwzyjDuWt7M)
 - [Kevin Rabold: Venetian Snares - Eurocore MVP](https://www.youtube.com/watch?v=Nk-q3aUPGqA)